 Sticking to the Routine

 During the school year, it's pretty easy to fall into a sort of rhythm.
 You'll hit your stride and be able to keep momentum and work ethic up.
-Once the school year rolls around, though, you might notice that you've lost your rhythm while goofing off during summer break.
+But after a lengthy summer break, you might notice that you've lost your rhythm when school time comes back around.
 If you don't stop working, that work ethic doesn't go away.
 So by taking summer classes you'll already be fully in the swing of things by the time you get back to school.

 Just about every school has some sort of credit minimum for graduation.
-If nothing else, summer classes helps minimize that.
+Summer classes can help you reach that minimum.
 If you can find classes that help you in your major, you can work towards your degree in both credit amount as well as major requirements.
-This means that during the year you'll be able to take less of a packed course-load and spend more time doing things like hanging out with friends, or just napping.
+This means that during the year you'll be able to take less of a packed course-load, which means more time to focus on the more difficult classes, or napping.

 If you pick a class that you really don't want to take but have to, there is at least one thing to look forward to.
+Summer classes run at a very accelerated pace.
 In a much shorter time than during the school year, you'll be done.
-You won't have to put up with a subject or teacher you hate for very long, and once you've finished you'll probably still have a week or two of summer left.
+You won't have to put up with a subject or teacher you hate for very long, and once you've finished you'll probably still have a chunk of summer left.
 Some students actually excel at the shorter programs, so if you're one of those students then summer classes are probably right for you.

 Harder to Get a Summer Job